tyage/dependabot-test3/README.md

 # PoC for dependabot RCE

+Please replace `mocos.ktichen` to your own server.

-After the preparation, you can see your dependabot result from <https://github.com/tyage/dependabot-test4/network/updates>
+After the preparation, you can see your dependabot result from `https://github.com/<USER>/<REPO>/network/updates`

 ## Prepare GitHub Repository